HKouakou/KF-OSU/README.md

 ## Usage

 To run the code, execute `Test.m`.
-This script demonstrates the use of KF-OSU with an example that uses one of the concentration matrices listed above.
+This script illustrates the use of KF-OSU with an example that uses one of the concentration matrices listed above.
 You can adjust the signal-to-noise ratio as well as other parameters, as explained in `Test.m` and `KFOSU.m`.

 ## Citation